Swallowtail23/mtgc/README.md

 The rate is updated at most every 60 minutes on demand, with the default currency set in ini file.
 Set to usd to disable conversion.

 #### Composer apps ####
-- run composer from mtg directory on server
+Run composer from mtg directory on server

 - composer require andkab/php-turnstile
 - composer require everapi/freecurrencyapi-php:dev-master
 - composer require halaxa/json-machine
 - composer require phpmailer/phpmailer

 To install composer apps as apache: ```sudo -Hu apache composer require halaxa/json-machine``` To install all required: ```sudo -Hu apache composer update```